Limited Spaces Available for September 2020 – APPLY NOW!

 - All pupils, regardless of ability, should be given every opportunity to achieve their full potential

 At Kinver High School I firmly believe the level of support students receive in terms of pastoral care is excellent.
 All tutor groups benefit from having two dedicated form tutors who will be a stable contact offering guidance to students throughout their time at Kinver High.
-The tutors are in turn supported by a Head of Year and overseen by an Assistant Headteacher.
+The tutors are in turn supported by a Head of House and overseen by the Senior Leadership Team.

 Our students have access to an exceptional peer support network called the ‘Worry Warriors’.
-This comprises of a group of highly committed and personable Year 9 students who have received specialist training from CAMHS and are line managed by Assistant Head, Mr Walker.
+This comprises of a group of highly committed and personable Year 9 students who have received specialist training from CAMHS and are line managed by our SENCO Mrs Clarke.
 These students provide an alternative support network for new and current students through a series of informal drop-in sessions and by their attachment to all Year 7 form groups.

 Kinver High School also benefits from a Prefect system of Year 11 students as well as some mentoring from Sixth Form students.

 Choosing the right secondary school for your child is one of the most important decisions which a family has to make.
-In order to further assist you with this process, Kinver High School holds an annual Open Evening at the end of September.
+In order to further assist you with this process, Kinver High School holds an annual Open Day at the end of September.
 This years Open Morning is scheduled for Saturday 26th September

-During the evening, the school will showcase the broad range of subjects which are available to students throughout the Key Stages.
-On the evening there will be:
+During the morning, the school will showcase the broad range of subjects which are available to students throughout the Key Stages and there will be:

 - A range of interactive lessons will be available for prospective students to participate in.

 - Informative displays of students’ work

 - Staff on hand to assist with any questions